xinom4966/Q02_Association_Dangereuse/README.md

 # Q02_Association_Dangereuse
-A lethal company clone made iin 3 weeks by 2 students.
+A lethal company clone made in 3 weeks by 2 students.